stekycz/restful-api-testing/chapters/03-restful-api-description-and-testing-tools.md

 #### RAML

 RAML is and acronym RESTful API modeling language.
-SO it is only a description tool for our purpose.
+So it is only a description tool for our purpose.
 It is based on relatively popular syntax YAML used often in Ruby projects.

 It supports hierarchy of resources by its own structure, definition of parameters and headers and it also supports so called traits.
 Traits are supposed to use for common parameters on many resources.
 It can be paging for example.
 Resource path can be parameterized what can be useful for generating of request URI.
 However it supports only 4 basic HTTP methods - GET, PUT, POST and DELETE.
 They are basics but I do not see any reason not to support methods like HEAD, PATCH or OPTIONS.